sadrzadehsina/fifteen-puzzle/README.md

 #### You may

 - Develop only for Chrome.
-- Use any feature available in the latest stable release of Chrome. - If you don't have time to implement the optional animation component, your code should still be written in a way that could potentially support it without major refactoring.
+- Use any feature available in the latest stable release of Chrome.
+- If you don't have time to implement the optional animation component, your code should still be written in a way that could potentially support it without major refactoring.
 - Use CSS animation for tiles animation.
 - Class-based architecture (ES6 classes preferred).
-- Assume that your code will be served from a simple web server
+- Assume that your code will be served from a simple web server.

 #### You must not